-We have estimated the cost of production on the basis of 10 production runs per year with each run producing ~8 mCi of product for a total cost of $2.7/mCi.
+We have estimated the cost of production on the basis of 10 production runs per year with each run producing ~8 mCi of product for a total cost of $2.7 K/mCi.
 Detailed costs and justification are presented in section 7.

-These results are sufficiently attractive to carry the effort forward to commercialization.
-We propose to resolve three issues need to be resolved prior to the start of production.
+These predictions are sufficiently attractive to carry the effort forward towards potential commercialization.
+We propose to resolve three issues prior to the start of production.

-Our estimates of productions rates (and therefore costs/mCi) have been made using the best available data on cross sections.
-A test is essential to verify that production rates support the estimated cross-sections.
+Our estimates of production rates (and therefore costs/mCi) have been made using the best available theoretical data on cross sections.
+A test is essential to verify that production rates to support the estimated cross-sections.

-The efficiency of the mass separation process is an estimate at the present time.
-We must demonstrate we can chemically separate 10s of nanograms of copper from a few hundred grams of gallium without contaminating the 67Cu with other common copper isotopes.
+The efficiency of the radiochemical separation process is an estimate at the present time.
+We must demonstrate we can chemically separate 10s of nanograms of copper from a few hundred grams of gallium without contaminating the 67Cu from other isotopes.

-It may be possible to further remove copper from the purchased gallium.
-It would be informative to pre-purify one sample of gallium at VCU, irradiate this sample and compare the 67Cu activity with untreated sample.
-The process of Ga-Cu separation and Cu removal (with subsequent re-use of the bulk of Ga in the target) can continue to purify the target Ga until the purity reaches some sort of equilibrium between Cu removal and replenishment (Cu leaching into the solution from different materials along the extraction cycle).
+It may be possible to further remove copper from the purchased gallium material.
+It would be useful to pre-purify one sample of gallium (at VCU), irradiate this sample (at JLab) and compare the 67Cu activity with unpurified sample.
+The process of Ga-Cu separation and Cu removal (with subsequent re-use of the bulk of Ga in the target) can further purify the target Ga until the purity reaches some sort of equilibrium between Cu removal and replenishment (Cu leaching into the solution from different materials along the extraction cycle).
 By optimizing purity of the materials used, we hope to reach such equilibrium at an acceptable level.

-These issues can be resolved by a low power (1-5kW) tests at a cost of $TEST.
-We propose carrying this effort forward with a set of demonstration runs to qualify our process and validate the economics.
+These issues can be addressed by a low power (1-5kW) tests at a cost of $TEST.
+We propose carrying this effort forward with a set of pilot runs to qualify our process and validate the economics.

 There are other isotopes that may be produced in a cost effective manner using electron beams.
 For example 225Ac can be produced from a radium target.
 225Ac will be indirectly produced by 226Ra (γ,n) 225Ra, followed by beta decay of 225Ra to 225Ac.
 While radium is an expensive material it could be recycled after chemically removing the actinium and subsequently reused.
-An experimental validation of this approach would be useful.7.
-Production Economics, Costs and Cost Justification
+An experimental validation of this approach would be useful.
+The feasibility of producing clinically useful quantities of 225Ac has been demonstrated.
+(Morgenstern, 2009)

+Reference:

+Morgenstern, A, (2009) Production and Pre-Clinical Testing of Ac-225/Bi-213 and U-230/Th-226, 6th Alpha-Immunotherapy Symposium, Toronto, June 2009.

+http://apps.snm.org/docs/CME/PresenterItems/EventID_85/PresenterItemTypeID_1/14.%20Alfred%20Morgenstern%20-%20330.pdf (last accessed 14 Jan 2016)

+7. Production Economics, Costs and Cost Justification

-The previous chapters have shown it is possible to produce 67Cu from a liquid gallium target using a high average power 50kW electron beam from the JLab LERF machine.
+The previous sections demonstrates the feasibility to produce 67Cu from a liquid gallium target using a high average power 50kW electron beam from the JLab LERF machine.
 A target module made of tungsten integrates the radiator and the liquid gallium and produces an efficient photon conversion of the gallium to 67Cu.
 Heat deposited in the target module will be removed using to a closed water-cooling loop.
-The Ga-Cu liquid will be transferred to a shipping container and sent to VCU for chemical separation.
+The irradiated Ga target containing radioactive Cu will be loaded into a shipping container and sent to VCU for chemical processing.

 Economics of the process are shown in Table 7.1, based on an assumption of 10 production runs per year and do not amortize fixed onetime costs.
 The costs are based on FY15 DOE-approved rates for JLab and standard VCU rates.
 A fully burdened cost to produce estimated 8 mCi of 67Cu, (1 day after irradiation), is $2.7K.
 (If onetime costs are amortized over 5 years, the cost per mCi will be substantially lower).